eolymp/scripts/submission-export/README.md

   - `ERROR`- compilation error (or other user caused error)
   - `FAILURE` - system error (for example, checker failure)
   - `COMPLETE` - submission judged successfully (this includes both Accepted and Wrong Answer verdicts)
+- `-x` - download submission source codes to the folder at this location

 Execute script with additional arguments: